Law Firm Social Media Marketing 101

 Does getting liked or followed on social media result in more sales for your business?

-Should you be blogging, Facebooking, or otherwise engaging with people on the Internet as part of your Marketing Strategy?
+Should you be blogging, Facebooking, or otherwise engaging with people on the Internet as part of your law firm marketing strategy?

-Like most business owners, you are probably scratching your head to figure out whether social media is a feel-good strategy or one that actually generates sales.
+Like most business owners, you are probably scratching your head to figure out whether social media marketing for lawyers is a feel-good strategy or one that actually generates sales.

 There is no disputing the fact that your ideal customer is using social media on a daily basis: